zackgithuboriginal/trestore-milestone-project-4/README.md

 **Expected:** While signed in as an authorised user, the user should be able to edit a product in the store.

-**Result:** While on the progress page the user can click the three dot icon button.
+**Result:** While on the progress page the user can click the three-dot icon button.
 From the dropdown menu that appears, the user can select the 'Edit' option.
 The user will then be directed to the edit post page, where the current details of the post will be input.
 The user can then edit the fields and when they submit the form the post will be updated in the progress blog.

 ![Image of edit post form](https://github.com/zackgithuboriginal/trestore-milestone-project-4/blob/master/docs/edit-post.PNG)